Cainta Church

-The Diocesan Shrine and Parish of Our Lady of Light, popularly known as Cainta Church (Spanish: Parroquia de Nuestra Señora de Lumen), is a Roman Catholic parish church located along Andres Bonifacio Avenue in Barangay San Andres, Cainta, Rizal, in the Philippines.
+The Diocesan Shrine and Parish of Our Lady of Light, commonly known as Cainta Church, is a Roman Catholic parish church located along Andres Bonifacio Avenue in Barangay San Andres, Cainta, Rizal, in the Philippines.
 The church also operates a neighboring school, Cainta Catholic College.
 From its time of erection as a parish in 1760 until 1983, it belonged to the Archdiocese of Manila.
-It was placed under the newly created Diocese of Antipolo in 1983, which is now headed by Francisco M. De Leon.
+It was placed under the newly created Diocese of Antipolo in 1983, which is now headed by Ruperto C. Santos.
 It belongs to the Vicariate of Our Lady of Light.

-On 6 December 2017, Pope Francis granted the papal bull of canonical coronation towards its enshrined Marian image and it was crowned on 1 December 2018.
+On December 6, 2017, Pope Francis granted the papal bull of canonical coronation towards its enshrined Marian image and it was crowned on December 1, 2018.
 The venerated image is a destroyed Sicilian painting from 1727, recreated by Philippine national artist Fernando Amorsolo due to the burning of the original relic during the Filipino-American war in 1899.
 It is the first Marian image in Philippine history to be pontifically crowned as an artistic painting.
 On the same day as its canonical coronation, the parish church was consecrated and elevated into a Diocesan Shrine.